Thursday, 10th March 2016

 Wishing you good health, longevity, a successful final term and a happy retirement, Mr. President,

-An active citizen of Uganda
+Yours sincerely, an active citizen of Uganda